Jelleestone: Career

+Early career

 He began performing as a rapper with the local Toronto rap groups PNP and ORB, before contributing the solo track "When You're Hot, You're Hot" to the Rudimental compilation in 1997.

+Commercial breakthrough: "Money" and Jelleestone Thirteen

 He subsequently recorded his debut album Jelleestone Thirteen, which was produced by Jon Levine of The Philosopher Kings.
 He was preparing to release the album on his own independent label Rex Entertainment, but began attracting label interest in the United States after Nelly Furtado, who had the same manager, began talking about his work in media interviews.
 Signed to Warner Bros.
 Records in 2000, he released Jelleestone Thirteen on the label on August 28, 2001.

-The album's single, "Money (Part 1)", was a top 40 hit in Canada and reached #75 on Billboards Hot Singles Sales chart.
+The album's single, "Money (Part 1)", was a top 40 hit in Canada, reaching number 6 in September 2001.
+In a 2005 profile of Jelleestone, Now Toronto quipped that the song was "getting more spins than an amnesiac in a revolving door".
+The single also experienced some success in the United States.
+In the July 7, 2001, issue of Billboard magazine, the single received a "critic's choice" designation, with music writer Eric Aiese praising the song's "fun tempo and catchy chorus, not to mention the witty — albeit serious — message" and likening it to rap records of the early 1990s, concluding that it was akin to a Will Smith single "without the namepower".
+In early July 2001, Billboard reported that the track had gone into rotation on some US radio stations, and in October 2001, it was added to the "Oven Fresh" rotation of music video station MuchMusic USA.
+It later reached #75 on Billboard's Hot Singles Sales chart.
+Danish Vice columnist Fritz the Cat ranked the song as one of the best of 2001, behind Mystic's "The Life", while Complex suggested in 2021 that Canadian rapper Drake was "channeling Jelleestone" when he sang that "money can't buy me happiness" on his own song.
+As of 2014, it remained his sole entry on the US music charts.

 In 2001 Jelleestone performed in Charlottetown with Kardinal Offishall, IRS and Rascalz.

 He garnered two nominations at the Juno Awards of 2002, for Best New Solo Artist and Best Rap Recording.